Dove products certified cruelty-free by PETA

 “Cruelty-Free Beauty” Starts at the Top

 Unilever has demonstrated an unquestionable commitment to end animal testing, highlighted by a partnership with Humane Society International to support their #BeCrueltyFree initiative which funds the exploration of animal testing alternatives.
-Unilever’s been documenting their efforts on a website called Safety Science, which you can see here.
+Unilever’s been documenting their efforts on a website called Safety Science, which you can see here (PDF) (1.2 MB) (opens in a new window).
 Some of the advances are incredible.

 “We hope for regulatory acceptance of alternative approaches and the subsequent removal of any requirements for animal testing for cosmetics anywhere in the world,” said David Blanchard, Unilever Chief R&D Officer.
 “We are hopeful that it will soon be possible to assess the safety of all cosmetic products without any need for animal testing anywhere in the world.”